 As the only hotel located inside Brazil’s Iguaçu (Iguassu) National Park, Hotel das Cataratas, now a Belmond property, has an unbeatable location.
 Views of the falls, a plethora of outdoor activities and a completely renovated look make this property worth the journey.

 First opened as a hotel in 1958, the Hotel das Cataratas has one of the most impressive and enviable locations in Brazil—a two–minute walk from views of the world famous Iguassu Falls (known as Iguazú Falls on the Argentine side).
 It is the only hotel within the national park and is surrounded by nearly four acres of nature.
 The property is the first hotel in Latin America to qualify for the Environmental Management certificate in recognition of its ecological operating policies.

 Iguassu Falls lies on the border between Brazil and Argentina and a highlight of Hotel das Cataratas is all the outdoor adventure activities that can be booked through the hotel.
 Also, you have exclusive access to the park each morning, before this UNESCO heritage site opens to the public at 9 a.m. and after the park closes at 5 p.m.

 In addition to the great location, the hotel itself feels like a new property thanks to an extensive renovation that touched every room and public area.

-The project was designed by French architect Michel Jouannet, who also coordinated the refurbishment of the Copacabana Palace, the other Orient-Express hotel in Brazil.
+The project was designed by French architect Michel Jouannet, who also coordinated the refurbishment of the Copacabana Palace, another Belmond hotel in Brazil.